danielabar/meblog/src/markdown/add-rubocop-to-legacy-project.md

 ## 2. Install Rubocop and Autocorrect

-Add rubocop to the project Gemfile, then run `bundle install`.
+Add rubocop to the project Gemfile and run `bundle install`.
 Then create a `.rubocop.yml` configuration file in the project root.
 I typically exclude Rails auto generated files and disable the `Style/Documentation` rule.
 Although I'm a huge fan of *useful* documentation, have found that when the `Style/Documentation` is enabled, developers may write comments like "Customer Model" for `class Customer < ApplicationRecord` just to get the rule to pass.

 ```yml
 # .rubocop.yml